HomeBlogReviewsLa diamond district

 LA’s Diamond District is big – which, admittedly, is true to form for Los Angeles – although, end to end, it’s all within walking distance.

 It’s also an excellent place to focus your search for a diamond.
-There, you get all the benefits of shopping locally (of which there are many), and you also get the opportunity to make use of the incredible knowledge held by jewelers who have inherited generations’ worth of expertise.
+There, you get all the benefits of shopping locally (of which there are many), and you also get the opportunity to make use of the incredible knowledge held by Los Angels jewelers who have inherited generations’ worth of expertise.

 Sure, Rodeo Drive might be the ultimate hotspot for luxury – and high price tags – but, with a little knowledge under your belt, you’ll want to direct your Uber straight to the Diamond District.